iQua/days/README.md

 # Day: A Performant Discrete-Event Simulator for Network Simulations

-Developed with the Rust programming language, **Day** has been designed as a performant discrete-event simulator for network simulations using a multi-threaded design.

-In **Day**, a **multi-threaded** executor has been incorprated to oversee stackless coroutines. **Day** is designed based on the actor model, where each actor can only interact with its counterparts using message passing.
-It excels at large-scale network simulations due to its ability to use multiple CPU cores concurrently in the same simulation run.
+Developed with the Rust programming language, **Day** has been designed as a performant discrete-event simulator for network simulations.
+It uses stackless coroutines in asynchronous Rust to implement the [actor model](https://en.wikipedia.org/wiki/Actor_model), where each actor can only interact with its counterparts using message passing.
+It excels at both small-scale and large-scale network simulations due to its ability to use either a single-threaded or a multi-threaded runtime; the single-threaded runtime minimizes overhead, while the multi-threaded runtime utilizes multiple CPU cores concurrently in the same simulation run.

 To run a network simulation session using a configuration file, run: